mvysny/vaadin-on-kotlin/docs/index.md

 # Vaadin-on-Kotlin

-A framework which allows you to design your UI and access your database from a Servlet container:
+Vaadin-on-Kotlin is a web-application framework that includes everything needed to create database-backed web applications:

 ```kotlin
 button("Create") {
   onLeftClick { db { em.persist(person) } }
 }
 ```

-No JavaEE nor Spring needed.
-We at Vaadin fight for simplicity and invite everyone to join this fight.
-For the sake of newbies which are just embracing the JVM world.
+No JavaEE nor Spring needed; all complex features are deliberately left out, which makes Vaadin-on-Kotlin a perfect starting point for newcomer programmers.

 ## QuickStart